NoaBar/JustJava/README.md

 # JustJava
-Order a coffee using an implicit intent
+Order a coffee using an implicit intent.
+English and Hebrew.

 To see the app in action, click: https://www.youtube.com/watch?v=UD_ADxsLjao